hubtru/xLSTF/Forecasting/README.md

-# xLSTF Forecasting
+# TSxLSTM Forecasting

 ## Description of the Project Structure
 The `models` subdirectory contains four python module with model definitions.
-Starting with the `Forecasting` module, this defines all Forecasting the definition of all Forecastings evaluated and that can be used in models.
+Starting with the `normalization` module, this defines all Forecasting the definition of all Forecastings evaluated and that can be used in models.
-Meanwhile, the `linear`, `fan` and `xlstm` modules host the definitions from the actual forecasting models (those use the Forecasting methods define in the `Forecasting` module).
+Meanwhile, the `linear`, `fan` and `xlstm` modules host the definitions from the actual forecasting models (those use the Forecasting methods define in the `normalization` module).

 All models that are not easily classifiable into one of the model categories (`linear`, `fan` and `xlstm`) are stored in the `misc` module.